Paraphraser/PiBuilder/README.md

 	You can always check if swapping is enabled using the `swapon -s` command.
 Silence means swapping is disabled.

 	It is important to appreciate that VM swapping is not **bad**.
 Please don't disable swapping without giving it some thought.
 If you can afford to add an SSD, you'll get a better result with swapping enabled than if you stick with the SD and disable swapping.

+* `LOCALE_LANG` to a valid language descriptor but any value you set here **must** also be enabled via a locale patch.
+See [setting localisation options](tutorials/locales.md) tutorial. "en_GB.UTF-8" is the default language and I recommend leaving that enabled in any locale patch that you create.
+* <a name="enablePiCam">`ENABLE_PI_CAMERA`</a> controls whether the Raspberry Pi ribbon-cable camera support is enabled at boot time.

+	- `false` (or undefined) means "do not attempt to enable the camera".
+	- `true` means "enable the camera in the mode that is native for the version of Raspberry Pi OS that is running".
+	- `legacy`, if the Raspberry Pi is running:
+		- *Buster*, then `legacy` is identical to `true`;
+		- *Bullseye* the legacy camera system is loaded rather than the native version.
+In other words, Bullseye's camera system behaves like Buster and earlier.
+This is the setting to use if downstream applications have not been updated to use Bullseye's native camera system.

+* `DOCKER_COMPOSE_VERSION` is the version of docker-compose to be installed.
+See the [releases page](https://github.com/docker/compose/releases) for current version numbers.
+Unfortunately, it is not yet possible to use a generic value like "native".
+Also note that version numbers begin with the letter "v".
+In other words, "v2.3.3" is correct while "2.3.3" will fail.
+* `DOCKER_COMPOSE_ARCHITECTURE`.
+Valid values are `armv7` and `aarch64`.
+[Script 04](#docScript04) chooses `aarch64` if the full 64-bit OS is running, `armv7` otherwise.
+In essence, if the Raspberry Pi is running a version of Raspberry Pi OS which is *capable* of running in 32-bit user mode, [Script 04](#docScript04) will choose `armv7` irrespective of whether the kernel is running in 32- or 64-bit mode.
+This variable lets you override that behaviour and force the choice.
-4. `HOME_ASSISTANT_SUPERVISED_INSTALL` to `true` if you want the "supervised" version of Home Assistant to be installed.
+* `HOME_ASSISTANT_SUPERVISED_INSTALL` to `true` if you want the "supervised" version of Home Assistant to be installed.
 With PiBuilder+IOTstack you have the choice of:

-	* The supervised installation (a set of Docker containers managed outside of IOTstack); or
+	- The supervised installation (a set of Docker containers managed outside of IOTstack); or
-	* A standalone `home_assistant` container selectable from the IOTstack menu "Build Stack" option.
+	- A standalone `home_assistant` container selectable from the IOTstack menu "Build Stack" option.

 	You can't have both.
 The standalone container can be installed at any point in your IOTstack journey.
 Conversely, the supervised installation must be installed at system build time.
 You can't (easily) change your mind later so please make the decision now and choose wisely.

 	Note:

 	* The IOTstack menu also has a "native install" for hass.io.
 The script that option relies upon is currently broken (upstream of IOTstack).
 PiBuilder is the replacement.

+* `HOME_ASSISTANT_AGENT_RELEASE` lets you choose the version number of the Supervised Home Assistant agent.
+See the [releases](https://github.com/home-assistant/os-agent/releases/latest) page.
+* `SQLITEYEAR` and `SQLITEVERSION` let you choose the values which govern the version of SQLite that is installed, if you run the optional [Script 06](#docScript06).
+See the [releases](https://www.sqlite.org/download.html) page.

 ##### <a name="perHostConfigOptions"> per-host PiBuilder installation options </a>